Pints poured, unkempt hairdos cut as England eases lockdown

 In addition to the reopening of much of the hospitality sector, including pubs and restaurants, for the first time in more than three months, couples can tie the knot once again and people can go and see a movie at the cinema.

-Galleries, museums and libraries have also reopened while the restrictions on social contact have been eased to allow people from different households to go into each other’s homes.
+Museums and libraries have also reopened but gyms, swimming pools and nail bars remain shut.
+Restrictions on travel and social contact have been eased — people from different households can now go into each other’s homes, for example.

 And many of those despairing at what they see in the mirror can finally get their hair trimmed.
 In all cases, social distancing rules have to be followed.